 Understanding DWI Administrative Hearings in Franklin County, MO

-- Did law enforcement have reasonable suspicion to pull you over?
+- Did law enforcement have reasonable grounds to pull you over?

-- Were you operating a vehicle while intoxicated?
+- Were you driving a vehicle while intoxicated?

 - Did you refuse a breath or blood test?

-License Suspension & Revocation Penalties in Missouri
+Understanding Missouri’s License Suspension & Revocation Penalties

-- Second DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.
+- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Franklin County, MO DWI/DUI was within the last 5 years.

-- Refusal to Submit to a Chemical Test: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.
+- Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.

 With such a low standard of proof—essentially the prosecution must show that there is a greater than 50 percent chance that you were intoxicated while operating a motor vehicle— trying to handle this hearing alone is a risk.
 These penalties can impact your employment, daily responsibilities in Franklin County, MO, and freedom to drive.